 Newmar Bay Star Sport

 The main sleeping area slides out to give a larger space to walk through and change in before and after sleeping.
-There's a small wardrobe for shirts opposite the bed and a smaller area for a television.
+There's a small wardrobe for clothes opposite the bed and a smaller area for a television.
 The main bed is located right at the back of the motorhome.

 However, the RV features a comfortable dinette near the galley and a 74" sofa.
 The sofa is easily adjusted into a sleeping area that fits two adults.
 The total sleeping capacity for the RV is six people, with other spots including the dinette seats.

-The V-8 engine is one of the most popular features that put this RV as one of the best Class A motorhomes currently available.
+The V-8 engine is one of the most popular features that put this RV as one of the best Class A motorhomes under 35 feet currently available.
 The Newmar Bay Star Sport drives smooth thanks to the engine and its 6-speed automatic transmission.
 Additionally, the cruise control also aids your driving experience.

 The interior has many popular features, such as the comfortable main bed with a smooth-top mattress.
 Another prime quality is the compact galley that's still enjoyable to cook with even in the limited space.